Beef and Dairy Network Podcast

-Beef And Dairy Network Podcast is a monthly comedy podcast, which began in July 2015.
-It is produced by comedian Benjamin Partridge who plays the host of a fictional industry podcast for the beef and dairy industries.
+Beef and Dairy Network Podcast is a monthly comedy podcast, which began in July 2015.
+It is written, produced, and hosted by comedian Benjamin Partridge, who plays the host of a fictional industry podcast for the beef and dairy industries.

 In 2016, the podcast joined the Maximum Fun podcast network.

 In 2017 and 2018, ten episodes were acquired for broadcast by BBC Radio 4, which was notable as the first time that the station had bought the repeat rights for an existing podcast.

 Format

 Podcast

 It describes itself as "the number one podcast for those involved, or just interested, in the production of beef animals and dairy herds" and consists of fictional interviews, spoof adverts, fictional letters from listeners, and documentary features.
 The show is a surrealist comedy played straight, and features a number of ongoing storylines, such as the search for (and government cover-up of) a "fifth meat" and the many ventures of disgraced slaughterhouse owner Eli Roberts.